Best Wireless Charger of 2020

 Why You Should Trust Us

 Here at GearLab, David Wise leads the charge when it comes to wireless chargers.
-David has rated and reviewed hundreds of tech and consumer products for GearLab over the last few years, covering categories like portable chargers, digital multimeters, 3D printers, and all sorts of cordless tools.
+David has rated and reviewed hundreds of tech and consumer products for GearLab over the last few years, covering categories like portable chargers, digital multimeters, 3D printers, and cordless tools.
 He also has formal schooling as a mechanical engineer with a particular focus on lithium battery-powered systems, including a wireless recharging autonomous underwater robot.

-We charged myriad devices with these products, not only looking at how well each one did with smartphones but also with things like truly wireless earbuds and smartwatches.
-We objectively compared charging performance side-by-side by timing how long it took each product to recharge the same phone and used a set of spacers to see just how large of a gap there could be before charging didn't work.
+We charged various devices with these products, not only looking at how well each one did with smartphones but also with things like truly wireless earbuds and smartwatches.
+We objectively compared charging performance side-by-side by timing how long it took each product to recharge the same phone and used a set of spacers to see just how large a gap there could be before charging didn't work.
 We also checked to see if these chargers could sustain your battery while watching a movie, as well as rating and scoring the aesthetics, ergonomics, and stability of each product.
 Finally, we tested and compared any other particularly noteworthy features that come with each model.